devchallenges-io/curriculum/2-responsive-web/1-html-css/10-css-animation.md

-# CSS Keyframes and Transitions: The Ultimate Tutorial for Web Developers
+# CSS Keyframes and Transitions: The Ultimate lesson for Web Developers

 ## Introduction